vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 _Iśvara_ is called the inner self or soul (Sariri), because as long as they exist, He is, in regard to sentient and non-sentient substances (dravya), their support (_ādhāra_), their controller or ruler (_niyantā_) and their Lord or Master (_śeṣī_ ) for whose purposes they exist.
 Sentient beings and non-sentient things form His body, since, with regard to Him, they stand as substances supported by Him, controlled by Him, and existing solely for the fulfilment of His purposes, throughout their existence. _Iśvara_ is called the Supporter and the Controller or Ruler of all sentient beings and non-sentient things, because from His swarupa or essential nature and His _saṅkalpa_ or will, they derive their existence, continuance and activities as [^f46] befitting[^22] each of these two (_svarūpa_ and _saṅkalpa_).
 It may be asked how this could be.
 Just as _Iśvara_ is the abode, _āśraya_ or _ādhāra_ (support) of the attributes which define His essential nature (_svarūpa_ viz.
 Satyam, Jñānan, Anantam and the like) and of the other qualities possessed by Him with His essential nature so defined (qualities like compassion and accessibility), He is also the inseparable and direct support, (āsraya or ādhāra) of all substances (sentient and non-sentient) other than Himself.
 He is also the support, through these substances ((i.e.) indirectly), of the qualities that pertain to them.
 There are some who hold that _Iśvara_ is the support, through the _jīva_s, of the bodies supported by the _jīva_s.
 Some _ācārya_s say (on the other hand) that both directly by His essential Nature and indirectly through the _jīva_s, He is the support of these bodies.

+[^f46]: As befitting each of these two - By His _svarūpa_, He is the cause of their existence and continuance; this is because of being their support; by His Sankalpa or will also, He is the cause of their existence, continuance and activities; this is because of being their controller.*

+[^22]:
+As befitting each of these two - By His _svarūpa_, He is the cause of their existence and continuance; this is because of being their support; by His Sankalpa or will also, He is the cause of their existence, continuance and activities; this is because of being their controller.